BNB-Chain-Support/bnb-chain.github.io/docs/BSC-FAQs-validator.md

   * Enable snapshot, snapshot is another format of state world, it is designed to improve the performance.
 You can always set it to true.

-  * Upgrade to 1.1.5 and diffsync is enabled

   * Try to reduce amount of peers to 30-50 (more peers need more resources) and make sure you're connected to enough peers with net.peerCount

   * Upgrade your hardware, especially Disk and CPU resources.